 But when it comes to the product titles in their product feed, they’re taking it a step further:

 “Family Emergency Preparedness Kit | 72 Hour Safety, First Aid, Food, Water, Warmth, & Tools | The Safe from JUDY”

 This long title adds a couple of keywords that really increase the visibility of this product.

 This will help generate more impressions and more clicks vs the “pure” product title.

 But this isn’t the only product that Judy sells.
-So let’s see how they use this same approach to differentiate the other products in their line up:
+So let’s see how they’ve optimized the product titles for each of their individual products: